imgix/imgix.js/README.md

 jQuery Plugin
 -------------

 If you're already using jQuery then you can also include `imgix.jquery.js` to easily make changes to existing images.

+    <script src="http://www.imgix.com/static/js/imgix.jquery.js" type="text/javascript"></script>

-For instance, if you wanted to add a text watermark to all your gallery images:
+For example, if you wanted to add a text watermark to all your gallery images:

     $('.gallery').imgix().setParams({txt: 'Copyright Chester 2014', txtclr: 'f00', txtsize:20});